concord-consortium/rigse/doc/docker.md

 There are several docker-compose overrides you can use to customize your docker-compose environment.
 These can be found in `docker/dev/`.
 Currently these overrides support:

+- `docker-compose-external-mysql.yml`: external mysql server
-- assigning random ports to rails and solr
+- `docker-compose-random-ports.yml`: assigning random ports to rails and solr
+- `docker-compose-solr-test.yml`: run an additional solr docker instance for user with rspec and cucumber testing
-- sharing a ssh-agent with the app service so you can do capistrano deploys
+- `docker-compose-ssh.yml`: sharing an ssh-agent with the app service so you can do capistrano deploys
-- using unison for faster performance on OS X
+- `docker-compose-unison.yml`: using unison for faster performance on OS X
-- external mysql server

 There is more on each of these below.